Ice-Citron/Ice-Citron/README.md

 I'm quite confident that I can make anything given enough time.
 And I want to devote my life to AI and Nuclear Fusion research.
 OwO

-My favourite YouTubers are thrite, Grian, WolfyPlayz and Ken (Clash Royale).(Check out my number of commits!
-Not bad not terrible :< )
+My favourite YouTubers are thrite, Grian, WolfyPlayz and Ken (Clash Royale).

+> Psst!
+Check out my number of commits!
+Not bad not terrible :<

 ---